icibici/Android-diagnostic-app/README.md

 **WARNING!
 DO NOT CONNECT THE SMARTPHONEBCI IF YOUR PHONE IS CHARGING!
 THIS COULD KILL YOU IF THERE'S A MALFUNCTION**

 This is the Android app for the [SmartphoneBCI project] (https://jmanart.github.io/smartphone-bci-hardware/).
-It allows to visualise the data read from the [SmartphoneBCI hardware ] (https://github.com/jmanart/smartphone-bci-hardware/)
+It allows to visualise the data read from the [SmartphoneBCI hardware ] (https://github.com/jmanart/smartphone-bci-hardware/) and it is under heavy development.

 There are three tabs (change from one to another by swiping)